leonardoabezerra/ocr_SideChef/README.md

-# Development branch ver 1.1
+# Functional OCR to be implemented on project SideChef
-Last merge from: experiment/communication-with-frontend
+Version 1.1 for release 1